Kaufman Organization Poised to Acquire Madison Square Park Office Portfolio for $125M

 Dietmar Rabich / CC BY-SA 4.0

-Manhattan’s Midtown South submarket is welcoming a major capital deployment, as Kaufman Investments gears up to acquire a pair of commercial buildings from Savanna for approximately $125 million.
+Manhattan’s Midtown South submarket is welcoming a major capital deployment, as Kaufman Organization gears up to acquire a pair of commercial buildings from Savanna for approximately $125 million.
 The deal focuses on two adjacent properties—24-28 West 25th Street and 48 West 25th Street—collectively marketed as the Madison Square Collection.

 Key Details

-• Buyer: Kaufman Investments
+• Buyer: Kaufman Organization

 • Seller: Savanna